Ruptured Breast Implants

 One of the options for women who have experienced implant rupture is implant removal.
 This approach involves making an incision (usually along the original breast augmentation scar, if possible), taking the implant out, and irrigating the breast pocket with an antibiotic solution.
 The scar tissue capsule may also be removed during this procedure.
 Patients with significant skin laxity may combine their implant removal with a breast lift to restore their breasts to a more youthful appearance.

-Patients with ruptured implants who wish to replace their implants may consider breast revision surgery.
+Patients with leaking breast implants who wish to replace their implants may consider breast revision surgery.
 Breast revision maintains the fullness of the breasts by exchanging ruptured implants with new devices.
 If a patient believes their implants have ruptured, they must contact their plastic surgeon.
 It is crucial to undergo this procedure immediately to achieve the best results.
 Neglecting to address ruptured implants may lead to the development of excessive scar tissue and compromise the appearance of the breasts.

 Capsulectomy and Capsulotomy